 - Brown sugar-I use just a little brown sugar.
 If you want you can use maple syrup.

-- Whole wheat flour-gives structure
+- Whole wheat flour-It gives structure.

-- Rolled oats-It makes these muffins healthy and filling
+- Rolled oats-It makes these muffins healthy and filling.

 - Baking powder and baking soda-They work as a leavener.

 - Cinnamon-cloves-nutmeg-These spices make these muffins delicious.
-If you don’t have cloves or nutmeg, you should use at least cinnamon.
+If you don’t have cloves or nutmeg, you should at least use cinnamon.

 - Vanilla-I use pure vanilla extract that enriches the flavor.

-First, I put the whole wheat flour, oatmeal, cinnamon, nutmeg, cloves, baking powder and baking soda in a large bowl.
+First, I put the whole wheat flour, oatmeal, cinnamon, nutmeg, cloves, baking powder and baking soda in a large mixing bowl.
 I stir with a whisk and set aside the bowl.

 Then I peel the carrots with a vegetable peeler, grate and set aside them.